Updated on May 5, 2023

 The History of Scotch Ales

-Part of the strong ale family, Scotch Ale originated in Edinburgh, Scotland during the 1800s.
-Born in the United Kingdom, a region unsuited for highlighting hops, the Scotch Ale focuses instead on a more readily available ingredient: Malt.
+Part of the strong ale family, Scotch ale originated in Edinburgh, Scotland, during the 1800s.
+Born in the United Kingdom, a region unsuited for highlighting hops, the Scotch ale focuses instead on a more readily available ingredient: malt.

-“Old Scottish brewhouses would scorch caramelized sugars, which compiled with a low hopping rate made for a very malt dominant beer, darker and more focused on caramel and toffee notes,” says Chen.
+“Old Scottish brewhouses would scorch caramelized sugars, which, compiled with a low hopping rate, made for a very malt-dominant beer, darker and more focused on caramel and toffee notes,” says Chen.

-Scottish Ale vs Scotch Ale vs Wee Heavy
+Scottish Ale vs. Scotch Ale vs. Wee Heavy

-While water, hops, and yeast are all important to brewing a Scotch Ale, just like in any beer, it’s the often underappreciated ingredient of any beer—malt—that genuinely makes Scotch ales and Scottish ales shine.
+While water, hops, and yeast are all important to brewing a Scotch ale, just like in any beer, it’s the often underappreciated ingredient of any beer—malt—that genuinely makes Scotch ales and Scottish ales shine.

 How to Brew Scotch Ales

-Normally a pale malt is standard.
+Usually, pale malt is standard.
 AleSmith uses different levels of crystal malts to achieve two things: 1) imparting a distinctive dark ruby and amber color indicative of the style and 2) adding a high sugar content to the wort that will carry over into the beer during fermentation to help create that high ABV.

 AleSmith actually uses its own West Coast strain.
-Although the region isn’t important here the fermentation temperature is.
-Typical Scottish climates were a little bit colder, forcing Scottish brewers to employ a lagering technique on their beers, so traditional Scotch ales ferment at a colder temperature.
+Although the region isn’t essential here, the fermentation temperature is.
+Typical Scottish climates were slightly colder, forcing Scottish brewers to employ a lagering technique on their beers, so traditional Scotch ales ferment at a colder temperature.

-Mild hops, clean yeast strain with restrained esters, cool fermentation temperatures, and, above all, malt taking the spotlight are the keys to any recipe for a Wee Heavy.
+Mild hops, clean yeast strain with restrained esters, cool fermentation temperatures, and, above all, malt taking the spotlight are the keys to any recipe for a wee heavy.

 Caramel, Toffee, Molasses, Oh My

-One word comes to mind when describing a Scotch Ale: Sugar.
-Different flavors of sugar dominate the aroma and flavor of a Scotch Ale.
-“Just to paint a picture: brown sugar, molasses, treacle, caramel, toffee, burnt sugar, these flavors will highlight any Wee Heavy,” says Chen.
+One word comes to mind when describing a Scotch ale: sugar.
+Different flavors of sugar dominate the aroma and flavor of a Scotch ale.
+“Just to paint a picture: brown sugar, molasses, treacle, caramel, toffee, burnt sugar, these flavors will highlight any wee heavy,” says Chen.

-Different varieties will often include a light smokey or peaty flavor, but, overwhelmingly, Scotch ales are rich and malty.
+Different varieties will often include a light smokey or peaty flavor, but overwhelmingly, Scotch ales are rich and malty.

-According to the Beer Judge Certification Program (BJCP), Scotch Ales are, “light copper to dark brown color in appearance with deep ruby highlights….a deeply malty and caramel aroma…with some versions having a thick, chewy viscosity.
+According to the Beer Judge Certification Program (BJCP), Scotch ales are “light copper to dark brown color in appearance with deep ruby highlights…a deeply malty and caramel aroma…with some versions having a thick, chewy viscosity.
 A smooth alcoholic warmth is usually present and is quite welcome since it balances the malty sweetness.”

 Who Would Enjoy a Scotch Ale?

 Sir Sean Connery?
-Great Scotch.
-You don’t need to be a Scotsman with a lisp to enjoy a Scotch Ale.
+Great Scotch!
+You don’t need to be a Scotsman with a lisp to enjoy a Scotch ale.
 Chances are you’re already drinking a style that could be a great gateway.

-“People who like Pastry Stouts might enjoy this style,” says Chen.
-“Once they’re over marshmallows and cookies they might want to look for something deeper.”
-A Scotch Ale is the perfect next step.
+“People who like pastry stouts might enjoy this style,” says Chen.
+“Once they’re over marshmallows and cookies, they might want to look for something deeper.”
+A Scotch ale is the perfect next step.